 The EVUS enrollment is mandatory for all individuals who want to travel to the United States and have a People’s Republic of China citizenship and a visitor visa.
 Each person is required to complete the application process.
 Children are not exempt and should also have a valid passport and visa.

-At the moment, only citizens who hold a passport issued by the People’s Republic of China (PRC) need to enroll with EVUS before traveling to the US.
-To be able to enroll with EVUS, it is necessary to have a valid Chinese passport and a 10-year U.S. Visa (B1, B2, or B1/B2 Combination Visa).
+At the moment, only citizens who hold a passport issued by the People’s Republic of China (PRC) need to enroll in EVUS before traveling to the US.
+To be able to enroll in EVUS, it is necessary to have a valid Chinese passport and a 10-year U.S. Visa (B1, B2, or B1/B2 Combination Visa).

 Nationals who have passports issued by Hong Kong (HKSAR), Macau (MSAR), and Taiwan do not need to enroll with EVUS.
-However, if a resident of Hong Kong, Macau or Taiwan has a Chinese (PRC) passport, it is necessary to complete an EVUS registration.
+However, if a resident of Hong Kong, Macau or Taiwan has a Chinese (PRC) passport, it is necessary to complete an EVUS registration form.